Haber process: Economic and environmental aspects

 When first invented, the Haber process competed against another industrial process, the cyanamide process.
 However, the cyanamide process consumed large amounts of electrical power and was more labor-intensive than the Haber process.

-As of 2018, the Haber process produces 230 million tonnes of anhydrous ammonia per year.
+As of 2018, the Haber process produced 230 million tonnes of anhydrous ammonia per year.
 The ammonia is used mainly as a nitrogen fertilizer as ammonia itself, in the form of ammonium nitrate, and as urea.
 The Haber process consumes 3–5% of the world's natural gas production (around 1–2% of the world's energy supply).
 In combination with advances in breeding, herbicides, and pesticides, these fertilizers have helped to increase the productivity of agricultural land:

 The energy-intensity of the process contributes to climate change and other environmental problems such as the leaching of nitrates into groundwater, rivers, ponds, and lakes; expanding dead zones in coastal ocean waters, resulting from recurrent eutrophication; atmospheric deposition of nitrates and ammonia affecting natural ecosystems; higher emissions of nitrous oxide (N2O), now the third most important greenhouse gas following CO2 and CH4.
 The Haber–Bosch process is one of the largest contributors to a buildup of reactive nitrogen in the biosphere, causing an anthropogenic disruption to the nitrogen cycle.

 Since nitrogen use efficiency is typically less than 50%, farm runoff from heavy use of fixed industrial nitrogen disrupts biological habitats.

 Nearly 50% of the nitrogen found in human tissues originated from the Haber–Bosch process.
 Thus, the Haber process serves as the "detonator of the population explosion", enabling the global population to increase from 1.6 billion in 1900 to 7.7 billion by November 2018.

+Reverse fuel cell technology converts electric energy, water and nitrogen into ammonia without a separate hydrogen electrolysis process.

+The use of synthetic nitrogen fertilisers reduces the incentive for farmers to use more sustainable crop rotations which include legumes for their natural nitrogen-fixing ability.